-To access GSR, please visit http://www.gsr.ox.ac.uk/.
+To access GSR, please visit the Student Self-Service.
 Students will be able to log on to the site using their single sign-on details.
-Full details of how to use the site are provided at the on-line help centre, however, should a student need additional support, they should contact the OII's Divisional Graduate Studies Assistant at graduate-studies-2@socsci.ox.ac.uk, in the first instance.
+Full details of how to use the site are provided online; however, should a student need additional support, they should contact the OII's Divisional Graduate Studies Assistant at graduate-studies-2@socsci.ox.ac.uk in the first instance.